thesoftwarejedi/TSJ.Ektron.Linq/README.md

 plop all the binaries in there for the HintPath to see them.

 This early proof of concept is to show how it would be possible to wrap the Ektron API into .NET's QueryProvider syntax.
+This framework accepts an expression created using simple lambda syntax and parses it into Criteria objects and calls to the Manager set of APIs as appropriate.
 If you have ever used the Entity Framework this usage should be familiar to you.
 At this time, only "ContentData" is made available but the framework is laid for other Manager objects from the Framework to be added going forward.
 I plan on adding them, and additional functionality, as needed.